 - Add the bananas and beat until softened.
 Add the egg and vanilla and beat on medium speed for one minute.2 cups very ripe bananas (3 to 4 medium bananas), 1 egg, 1 teaspoon vanilla

 - Add the dry ingredients and mix on low until just mixed.
 Do not over-mix.

-- Reserving ¼ of chocolate chips for the top, add the remaining ¾ cup of chocolate chips to the batter, and mix by hand.1 cup chocolate chips, divided
+- Reserve ¼ cup of chocolate chips for the top of the banana bread, and add the remaining ¾ cup of chocolate chips to the batter.
+Mix by hand.1 cup chocolate chips

 - Scrape half of the banana bread batter into the loaf pan.

-- Dollop ⅓ cup of Nutella onto the top of the batter in large spoonfuls, and use a knife or spatula to swirl the Nutella into the batter.⅔ cup Nutella or other chocolate hazelnut spread, divided
+- Dollop ⅓ cup of Nutella onto the top of the batter in large spoonfuls, and use a knife or spatula to swirl the Nutella into the batter.⅔ cup Nutella or other chocolate hazelnut spread

-- Top with the remaining batter and repeat the dollops and swirling with the remaining Nutella.⅔ cup Nutella or other chocolate hazelnut spread, divided
+- Top with the remaining batter and repeat the dollops and swirling with the remaining Nutella.⅔ cup Nutella or other chocolate hazelnut spread

-- Scatter the reserved ¼ cup of chocolate chips on top of the swirled batter.1 cup chocolate chips, divided
+- Scatter the reserved ¼ cup of chocolate chips on top of the swirled batter.1 cup chocolate chips

 - Bake for 50 to 60 minutes on a rack in the middle of the oven until a toothpick or knife inserted into it comes out clean (you may need to check in a few places if you stick a toothpick into a chocolate chip).
 Check it at about 45 minutes and cover the banana bread with a foil tent if it is browning too quickly.

 - Cool in the pan for about 10 minutes and then turn onto a cooling rack.
 It can be sliced when warm, but it is even better after it has cooled, wrapped in foil, and the crust has softened a bit.
 Store at room temperature for up to one week.